tenta-browser/chromium-crosswalk/docs/accessibility/patts.md

 When updating the files, the native client files (nexe) need to be zipped.

+Replace all of the files you need to update.
+You will probably not need to update the manifest.json, tts_main.js or tts_controller.js, as these are probably most up-to-date on ChromeOS and not google3.
+Look at recent commit history on both platforms to determine what changes should be pushed.

-Replace all of the files you need to update, commit them using git, then from the chroot, run:
+Commit your changes using git, then from the chroot, run:

 ```
 emerge-$BOARD common-assets